From the national day rally, we learnt about a few things that could be useful for our investment.

 Netlink Trust is the company that comes to your house and set up the fibre broadband.
 In return, you will have to pay them service charge for setting up and also monthly fees for using their fibre network.
 These costs are charged via your telco subscription company such as Singtel, M1 or Starhub.
 They are also in charge of the maintenance of the fibre network underground.

-Hence, Netlink Trust will never lose its recurring revenue from the fibre network service charges that people pay every month as everyone requires access to internet no matter rain or shine.
-So, instead of betting on which 4 Telcos will be the winner at the end of the day, why not just invest in NetLink Trust that still has a business no matter the economic outlook?
+Hence, Netlink Trust will most likely not lose its recurring revenue from the fibre network service charges that people pay every month as everyone more or less requires access to internet no matter rain or shine.
+So, instead of betting on which 4 Telcos will be the winner at the end of the day, why not just invest in NetLink Trust that still probably has a business no matter the economic outlook?

 SG Finance Guy’s opinion

 My personal opinion is that from these government policies moving forward, we know that there are defensive stocks out there that can still perform despite an incoming recession.
 Waiting out in cash for the next recession to be over will only incur loss in the value of money.
 Instead, go buy some defensive stocks so that one can reap steady dividends even during a crash.

 Disclaimer: Website and the information contained herein is not intended to be a source of advice or credit analysis with respect to the material presented, and the information and/or documents contained in this website do not constitute investment advice.